breck7/scroll/README.md

-(Note: this Readme.md file is written in markdown, but if someone wants to work on Dumbdown syntax highlighting for GitHub that would be great!
+(Note: this Readme.md file is written in markdown, but if someone wants to work on Dumbdown syntax highlighting for GitHub, once we have a spec, that would be great!
 Issue is here: https://github.com/treenotation/dumbdown/issues/1)

 ## First, an example